I thank God for 8 1/2 years of Charlie-joy.

 This time, we went to lots of museums.
 And when I say “we,” I mean all five of us.
 Almost everywhere, nice people let me go inside museums.
 I felt very special and secure in dad’s arms.
 I was a good boy and didn’t bark while the adults looked at covered wagons and Christmas trees and movies about pioneers.
 Even when I saw horsies and oxen and buffalo in the pictures, I didn’t even whine.
 But then later, outside a soda fountain, ponies carrying Santa Claus clip-clopped right by me and I just had to bark and pull Dad toward the street.
 The whole day was one adventure after another and again, I seriously conked out at night.

-By the time, Mom and Dad and I packed up our car to drive back to our home, I was so tired from all my new adventures, I slept the whole 11-hour ride.
+By the time Mom and Dad and I packed up our car to drive back to our home, I was so tired from all my new adventures, I slept the whole 11-hour ride.

 Subscribe to: